Belleza411/Belleza411/README.md

 # Hello World👋!
 I'm Aevan Belleza
 Currently pursuing a degree in Bachelor of Information Technology at Southern Institute of Technology, driven by a passion for technology and innovation.
 Aiming to develop innovative solutions, with a focus on making an impact through software development and web applications.
-Proficient in  frontend web technologies like Angular, Typescript, and CSS, and backend we technologies with .NET Core Web API, SQL Server, and MySQL, and version control with Git.
+Proficient in  frontend technologies like Angular, Typescript, and CSS, and backend technologies with .NET Core Web API, SQL Server, and MySQL, and version control with Git.
 * Currently doing projects with Angular and .NET Core Web API
 * Currently learning how to plan and manage coding projects effectively through project management plans
 * Passionate about clean, maintainable code and following best practices in software engineering